maxeema/spectora_interview_code_flutter/README.md

 > flutter test

 ## Run on MAC (as a native app)
-You can run and debug project on your Mac as a native app without need of Simulator or Emulator.
+You can run and debug the project on your Mac as a native app without need of Simulator or Emulator.

-Just execute next command
+> flutter run lib/challenge1/main.dart -d macos

-> flutter run -d macos lib/challenge1/main.dart
+> flutter run lib/challenge3/main.dart -d macos

+## Run in Chrome (as a web app)
+You can run and debug the project in the Chrome browser.s

+> flutter run lib/challenge1/main.dart -d chrome

+> flutter run lib/challenge3/main.dart -d chrome